 How HIPAA-friendly forms help you help patients — without risk

 HIPAA compliance requires protocols and data tracking to ensure patients have consented to disclosures and their information is kept secure.
 However, putting these HIPAA-friendly systems in practice can be so overwhelming that it’s hard to know where to begin.

 Jotform’s HIPAA-friendly forms are the best way to start.
 When you make the leap to the platform, you can build and submit forms in the same way you typically would on Jotform — with the added benefit that all the information you collect is stored according to HIPAA standards.

 The medical organizations have to keep in mind that the protected health information cannot be shared with anyone else without the written consent of the patient, even with the relatives.
 So, while maintaining the contact with people around the patient for the sake of a solid care coordination, they should be careful not to disclose certain details.
 Medical personnel can simply keep them informed about the way they should care for the patient, without going into the medical details, otherwise they might face the possibility of violating HIPAA.

 Paper forms are inefficient and require manual input into computers, which leaves room for human error.
 Jotform’s digital forms bypass all of these potential issues and provide many other benefits.

 Instant form creation and updates

-With Jotform, you can create HIPAA-compliant forms in minutes without any technical knowledge.
+With Jotform, you can create HIPAA-friendly forms in minutes without any technical knowledge.
 If you need to modify these forms in the future, you can do so with a few clicks, and patients will be able to see the changes instantly — all without the need to print anything.